sleepygoofy/ezbio-clone/README.md

 -----------
 Website Currently for Personal Use.
 Account Creation is not an Option at the Moment.
+-Account Creation is at https://shdw.site
+At the moment shdw.site will be kept closed source.
+MADE WITH NEXTJS, TAILWIND, AND TYPESCRIPT!!

 -----------

 # React + Vite